evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Exterior

+The XPENG P7 AWD Performance, with dimensions of 4888 mm in length, 1896 mm in width, and 1450 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
+They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 You can choose between 5 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).